quentinseifert/FunReg/readme.md

  if not desired, needs to be a dummy with zeros.
 If only a contant parameter is to be estimated, rather than an actual regression model, use ´constant=True´.
 Initialized with PenaltyMatrix-objects
 + `MainModel`: Takes RegressionModels as input and is the object that actually gets trained.
 Has own `train_step()`-method for calculating penalized loss.
 Distributions are hard-coded at the moment.
+Allows for gamlss-style models as it is written now.
-+ `LossLog_simplerer`: Inherits from tf.keras.Callback.
++ `LossLog`: Inherits from tf.keras.Callback.
 In spirit an extension of EarlyStopping.
 Checks whether loss converges, once a pre-specified number of epochs does not improve, updates the smoothing parameters as described in paper.
 Achieves this pretty efficiently and elegantly using np.einsum.